Adel Darwish

 Adel Alexander Darwish (عادل درويش, [ˈʕæːdel dæɾˈwiːʃ]) is a Westminster-based British political journalist, a veteran Fleet Street reporter, author, historian, broadcaster, and political commentator.
 Darwish is currently (since 2002) a parliament lobby correspondent based at the Press Gallery of the House of Commons, the Palace of Westminster, specialising in foreign affairs, especially Middle Eastern politics; London University Graduate/Post Graduate 1965/1966–1967.

 Darwish is a veteran Fleet Street foreign correspondent and has worked for The Daily Mail, The Daily Telegraph, The Independent, The Daily Express, The News of The World, The Scotsman, Scotland on Sunday, The YorkShire Post, The Washington Post and The Times, and many international newspapers and publications in North America, Asia and the Middle East, as well as maintaining his online blog and publishing several books.
 He is currently the political editor of World Media, Middle East News and The Middle East Magazine, and a regular contributor to The Tribune.

-Name

-Darwish also writes under the pen names Alex Darwin, Alexander T. Darwin and also A. Adel A.